 The chemical coating can also make your towels less absorbent over time and reduce the performance of sweat-resistant sportswear.
 Fabric conditioner is also harsh on cotton or bamboo clothing, which normally absorbs light perspiration on its own.
 As soon as fabric conditioner is introduced, that absorption is lost.

 When used on clothing containing elastane and nylon (such as leggings, skinny jeans, and bras), fabric conditioner can leave a residue that dulls the item’s finish and attracts odor-causing bacteria.

 2. Some conventional brands aren’t vegetarian or vegan.

-Rather alarmingly, some fabric conditioner aren’t vegetarian- or vegan-friendly.
+Rather alarmingly, some fabric conditioners aren’t vegetarian- or vegan-friendly.
 One ingredient found in certain brands is dihydrogenated tallow dimethyl ammonium chloride.
 In simpler terms: animal fat.
 This fat is extracted from suet — the fatty tissues around the kidneys of cattle and sheep.
 Suddenly that bottle sitting in your laundry room doesn’t look quite as innocuous as it did at first.

 3. It’s not great for us or the environment.

-Fabric softeners often contain a cocktail of non renewable petroleum-based chemicals, which are not easily biodegradable.
+Fabric softeners often contain a cocktail of non-renewable petroleum-based chemicals, which are not easily biodegradable.

-A study by the University of Washington found that certain chemicals found in fabric conditioner are likely human carcinogens, developmental toxins and allergens that can contribute to eczema.
-These chemicals included likely human carcinogens acetaldehyde and 1,4-dioxane, developmental toxicants methyl ethyl ketone and chloromethane, and allergens like linalool,
+A study by the University of Washington found that certain chemicals found in fabric conditioner are likely human carcinogens, developmental toxins, and allergens that can contribute to eczema.
+These chemicals included likely human carcinogens acetaldehyde and 1,4-dioxane, developmental toxicants methyl ethyl ketone and chloromethane, and allergens like linalool.